The Single File

 The Single File is a video compilation and box set by the English musician Kate Bush.
 The video compilation album was released in 1983, and it contains the first twelve videos released by the artist.
-It was followed by a boxset called The Single File 1978~1983.
-The box included thirteen singles on individual vinyl records.
+It was followed by a boxset, The Single File 1978~1983 containing thirteen singles on individual vinyl records.

 The Single File – Video

 The Single File is a 1983 collection of music videos by Kate Bush.
 It is the second video release by the artist.
 It was released on VHS, Beta Max and later on Laserdisc in Japan.
 It features the UK version of "Wuthering Heights" and the original video of "Wow".